 - a) Trade payables and accruals principally comprise amounts outstanding for trade purchases and ongoing costs.
 The average credit period of the Group is 4 months.
 No interest is charged on any outstanding balances.
-The Group has financial risk management policies in place to ensure that all payables are paid within the agreed credit terms. - b) Other payables include privileged creditors amounting due to € 4,274,872 (2018: € 2,725,854).
-On 30 September 2018, the company entered into an obligation for the payment of € 1,217,000 regarding the investment in the development of Tigne Mall with Sliema Wanderers Football Club.
-This amount was settled in 2019. - c) Amounts due to related parties are unsecured, interest free, with no fixed date of repayment.
+The Group has financial risk management policies in place to ensure that all payables are paid within the agreed credit terms. - b) Other payables include privileged creditors amounting due to € 6,404,284 (2019: € 4,274,872). - c) Amounts due to related parties are unsecured, interest free, with no fixed date of repayment.